 People trying to gain lean body mass often excessively consume animal-sourced proteins as they are known for having a complete amino acid profile.

-However, my years as an athletic trainer taught me that consuming too much protein from supplements and animal products can compromise one's health.
+However, my years as a coach taught me that consuming too much protein from supplements and animal products can compromise one's health.

 So, I have spent hours researching and analyzing the data to figure out if a complete protein meal plan can also come from plant-based sources.